Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/1-1-sign-in/README.md

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-signin`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-c1s1`.
    - Under **Supported account types**, select **Accounts in your organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Single-Page Application** in the combo-box and enter the following redirect URI: `http://localhost:3000/`.
 1. Select **Register** to create the application.